Please select any day below to view that destination

-Bring the Jungle Book alive as you hop out of your vehicle and channel your inner Mowgli by entering camp over suspended rope bridge.
-It’s a little wobbly which adds to the adventure!
-On the other side you are picked up by a different vehicle and driven the short distance to the main lodge building for check in, just in time for lunch.
+Bring the Jungle Book alive as you hop out of your vehicle and channel your inner Mowgli by entering camp over a suspended rope bridge.
+It’s a little wobbly, which adds to the adventure!
+On the other side, you are picked up by a different vehicle and driven a short distance to the main lodge building for check-in, just in time for lunch.

-Situated on the confluence of the Shire and Mkulumadzi River, this lodge is the most luxurious in the whole of Majete.
-With no age restriction and plenty of family friendly activities on offer, it’s the perfect place to create fond family memories together.
+Situated on the confluence of the Shire and Mkulumadzi Rivers, this lodge is the most luxurious in the whole of Majete.
+With no age restriction and plenty of family-friendly activities on offer, it’s the perfect place to create fond family memories together.
 You will stay here for two nights in a luxury family chalet.

 After checking in and having a refreshing dip in the large pool, head out on your sunset safari on the lookout for the ‘Big Five’ before returning to Mkulumadzi for a delicious alfresco dinner.
-Special mealtimes and child friendly dishes are accommodated for.
+Special mealtimes and child-friendly dishes are accommodated.
 Afterwards, sit around the fire with your guide and look out for bush babies in the trees before retiring to your chalet.

 Wake to the sounds of the hippos grunting down below before heading out early on your morning game drive.
-To get deeper into the bush you can opt for a picnic breakfast to eat in the park, allowing for a longer excursion and better chance of spotting elusive species.
+To get deeper into the bush, you can opt for a picnic breakfast to eat in the park, allowing for a longer excursion and a better chance of spotting elusive species.

-Other activities include shorter child-friendly nature walks to identify droppings, seeds and feathers, boating safaris, viewing hides and cultural experiences to nearby villages and learn about the Malawian way of life.
+Other activities include shorter child-friendly nature walks to identify droppings, seeds and feathers, boating safaris, viewing hides and cultural experiences in nearby villages and learning about the Malawian way of life.
 These can all be organised at Mkulumadzi Lodge with your guide.

 Enjoy your morning activity and breakfast before checking out for your private scenic transfer to Liwonde.
 With a plentiful packed lunch to eat en route, enjoy this scenic drive through the mountains, taking around four hours and arriving in time for afternoon tea.
 Be sure to stop en route at the viewpoints along the way and pick up some fresh sugar cane for those with a sweet tooth!

-Arrive into Liwonde at Mvuu Lodge where you will stay for 3 nights in a safari style family tented cottage.
-With no barriers to the surrounding wilderness, nature casually walks through camp and you’ll regularly see elephants, zebra and antelope browsing nearby meaning you don’t need to go far to feel on safari.
+Arrive in Liwonde at Mvuu Lodge, where you will stay for 3 nights in a safari-style family-tented cottage.
+With no barriers to the surrounding wilderness, nature casually walks through the camp, and you’ll regularly see elephants, zebra and antelope browsing nearby, meaning you don’t need to go far to feel on safari.

 After checking in and taking a refreshing dip in the pool, you’ll head out on your first boat safari.
-Liwonde’s boat safaris are world class and you’ll have the chance to spot elephants, hippo, cheetah, a host of exotic bird life and more, all congregating around the life source that is the Shire.
-In the evening, sit down to a delicious table d'hôte dinner on the open aired dining deck overlooking the Shire river.
+Liwonde’s boat safaris are world-class, and you’ll have the chance to spot elephants, hippos, cheetahs, a host of exotic bird life and more, all congregating around the life source that is the Shire.
+In the evening, sit down to a delicious table d'hôte dinner on the open-aired dining deck overlooking the Shire River.